jaxernst/scp/README.md

 # Overview

-The Social Alarm Clock is a smart contract protocol that allows individuals to come together, put their money at stake, and ultimately built morning habits.
+The Social Commitment Protocol is a smart contract protocol that allows individuals to come together, put their money at stake, and ultimately built better habits in a social and colaborative way.

-The core component to the Social Alarm Clock is an Alarm Clock Pool, which is a smart contract consisting of 2 or more users that all agree to wakeup at the same time.
-When joing (or creating) a pool, a user chooses how much to put at stake, what days to enforce the alarm, and what the penatly (or fee) is for missing a wakeup.

-After joining a pool, any user who misses their alarm loses a portion of their stake, and that portion gets distributed to the other users in the pool.
+The core component to the protocol is a Commitment Pool.
+Commitment pools are heavily customizable templates for helping groups of people acheive specific goals at regular intervals.
+Commitment Pools enforce users' goals by requiring proofs of completion to be submitted before some agreed upon deadline.
+Any user that fails to submit their proof of completion before the deadline risks losing a portion of their staked funds, which will get distributed to the other users in a pool.

 The idea of this project is to allow individuals to help eachother built better morning habits in a game-like social enviroment.
+Stay true to your goals, and you will be rewarded for doing so.
 This repository contains the protocol source code along with an open source interface.

+### Alarm Clock Pool

+The MVP version of this protocol consist of commitment pool type that I'm calling an "Alarm Clock Pool".
+An alarm clock pool implements a Commitment Pool template with the sole goal of helping pool members wake up earlier in the morning.
+Alarm pools are created with a preset wakeup time, and anyone joining the pool agrees to wakeup at that time.
+Users joining an Alarm Clock Pool get to choose what days the alarm is enforced, and these days can be changed.
+To prove to the pool that you woke up on time (for your chosen days), you simply must submit a wakeup confirmation transaction.
+This wakeup proof logic can be exapanded to ensure users are truly getting out of bed and getting their day going, but the initial version will just involve signing a transaction to act as a wakeup proof.

 ### Development